Valero Benefit for Children Classic 2026

 The funds you raise enable us to offer specialist medical care, symptom management, and emotional support tailored to each child’s unique needs.
 Families also benefit from respite care, giving them much-needed breaks while knowing their child is in expert hands.
 Beyond medical care, your fundraising contributes to creating joyful and memorable experiences through music therapy, sensory play, and family outings, ensuring every child lives their life to the fullest.

-Thanks to the support of Valero and those who support the UK Benefit for Children, we can ensure that treatment and outcomes for children can continue to improve by funding new and innovative medical equipment and facilities.
-We are able to support children and families in the here and now through our emotional support service and the much-loved play specialist team.
+The charity ensures that treatment and outcomes for children can continue to improve by funding new and innovative medical equipment and facilities.
+It supports children and families in the here and now through its emotional support service and the much-loved play specialist team and it invests in the future by providing technology that helps train the bright clinicians of tomorrow.

 Pembrokeshire Sibling Group cannot thank Valero and their partners enough for the kind donations we have received.